fernandoprass/myTasks/README.md

 # Task Manager - Educational Project

-A deliberately vulnerable task management system designed for educational purposes to help junior developers learn about web security.

 ## Description

 This project is a simple task management system built with PHP and MySQL.
-It intentionally contains various security vulnerabilities for educational purposes.
-The goal is to help developers identify, understand, and fix common security issues in web applications.
+It intentionally contains various issues.
+The goal is to help developers identify, understand, and fix common issues in web applications.

 ## Security Notice ⚠️

-**WARNING**: This application contains intentional security vulnerabilities.
-DO NOT deploy it in a production environment or expose it to the public internet.
-It is designed solely for educational purposes in a controlled, local environment.
+**WARNING**: DO NOT deploy it in a production environment or expose it to the public internet.

 ## Features